soklet/soklet/README.md

   }
 })

-// Your Response Marshaler provides the response body bytes, headers, and responseCookies
+// Your MicrohttpResponse Marshaler provides the microhttpResponse body bytes, headers, and responseCookies
 // that get sent back over the wire.
 It's your opportunity to turn raw data into
 // JSON, XML, Protocol Buffers, etc.
 //
 // There are other overridable methods to customize marshaling for 404s, exceptions,
 // CORS, and OPTIONS handling.
 The DefaultResponseMarshaler provides sensible defaults for those.
-// See the Response Marshaler section for more details.
+// See the MicrohttpResponse Marshaler section for more details.
 .responseMarshaler(new DefaultResponseMarshaler() {
   @Nonnull
   @Override
   public MarshaledResponse forHappyPath(@Nonnull Request request,
-                                        @Nonnull Response response,
+                                        @Nonnull Response microhttpResponse,
                                         @Nonnull ResourceMethod resourceMethod) {
-    // Ask Gson to turn the Java response body object into JSON bytes Object bodyObject = response.getBody().orElse(null);
+    // Ask Gson to turn the Java microhttpResponse body object into JSON bytes Object bodyObject = microhttpResponse.getBody().orElse(null);
     byte[] body = bodyObject == null ? null : gson.toJson(bodyObject).getBytes(StandardCharsets.UTF_8);

-    // Tack on the appropriate Content-Type to the existing set of headers Map<String, Set<String>> headers = new HashMap<>(response.getHeaders());
+    // Tack on the appropriate Content-Type to the existing set of headers Map<String, Set<String>> headers = new HashMap<>(microhttpResponse.getHeaders());
     headers.put("Content-Type", Set.of("application/json;charset=UTF-8"));

-    // This value is what is ultimately written to the HTTP response return new MarshaledResponse.Builder(response.getStatusCode())
+    // This value is what is ultimately written to the HTTP microhttpResponse return new MarshaledResponse.Builder(microhttpResponse.getStatusCode())
       .headers(headers)
-      .responseCookies(response.getCookies()) // Pass through any responseCookies as-is .body(body)
+      .responseCookies(microhttpResponse.getCookies()) // Pass through any responseCookies as-is .body(body)
       .build();
   }